 What You Can Do During Cats Grooming

 Important note: ask the groomer not to put the famous fragrant powder often used at the end of grooming.
-This is useless and can even harm when the cat is going to be reintroduced into its environment with other cats.
+This is useless and can even harm when the cat is reintroduced into his environment with other cats.
 This brings us to talk about what to do when you get home.

 How to Avoid Cat Fights After Cats Grooming